Medical

 Vivek Sanjivani Department

-1. Telemedicine Services: Our Real-time telemedicine solutions offers a virtual alternative to the in-person doctor’s visit.
+1. Telemedicine Services: Our Real-time telemedicine solutions offer a virtual alternative to the in-person doctor’s visit.
 It expands access to quality patient care, especially to remote areas and underserved populations that need it the most.
 It provides a way to cut down on healthcare spending and keep connected patients throughout the year.
 It is gradually showing the potential to change the healthcare delivery system for the better especially in the rural areas.

 Prefabricated Stationary Telemedicine Unit: